News Corp buys online soccer rights in Japan, Vietnam, Indonesia

-News Corp (NWSA.O) has secured rights to show online digital clips for English Premier League soccer and other leagues in Japan, Vietnam and Indonesia, coinciding with the launch of new Internet and mobile products later this week.
+Aug 12 News Corp has secured rights to show online digital clips for English Premier League soccer and other leagues in Japan, Vietnam and Indonesia, coinciding with the launch of new Internet and mobile products later this week.

-The mobile app and website are News Corp's first product rollouts since it separated from the cable, television and movie studio assets now known as 21st Century Fox Inc (FOXA.O) in July.

 "It is pretty significant for the new News Corp," Chief Executive Robert Thomson said in an interview, adding this is the new company's first investment outside the United States, United Kingdom and Australia.